Appdynamics/apm-game/README.md

 - **port**: Set a port which will be exposed to your docker host.
 So if you run locally, you can access this service via `http://localhost:<port>
 - **endpoints** (java, nodejs, php only): Define multiple endpoints for this service.
 Read below to learn how to define endpoints.
 - **aliases**: Provide a list of network name aliases.
 This is useful for agentless services, that serve as multiple remote services, e.g. multiple payment providers. **Hint**: You can use any name for an alias, even some existing domain names (e.g. www.appdynamics.com)!
+- **labels**: You can provide a list of docker labels, that will be visible in the "container" view.
 - **options** (nodejs only): For nodejs you can set an option called `connectionDelay`, that will force the webserver to wait the given number of milliseconds before it accepts a connection.
 - **disabled**: Set this to `yes` to temporarily disable the service without removing it from the configuration file.
 - **databases** (mysql only): Define multiple databases, that are created on startup on this database service.
 Read below to learn how to define databases and tables.